Why Maintenance Matters: Tips From Charleston Property Managers

 One way to accomplish both emergency and routine maintenance is to request that tenants work with you on the scheduling to find a time to be out of the home.
 While this may present an inconvenience, doing so keeps both the tenants and your vendors safer, since surfaces can be sanitized before each party leaves the space, reducing significantly the chance that they'd share any virus spread.

 While many tenants may not be leaving home for work, you can make some suggestions for when these tenants might be able to schedule a repair appointment.
-One tactic that we use as a provider of property management, Charleston, SC, landlords is to work around when tenants go to the grocery store, out for a walk, or are running other errands.
+One tactic that we use as Charleston property managers is to work around when tenants go to the grocery store, out for a walk, or are running other errands.
 This is often enough time for your maintenance professional to complete small repairs or do an evaluation of what major repair is needed.

 For extended repairs, encourage your renters to practice safe distancing and stay six feet or more apart when communicating with your vendors.
 Wearing masks for the duration of the visit is also recommended.